 A mortgage comparison site can give you a good picture of what mortgage deals are currently available on the market.
 However, there may be deals you cannot get as it’ll depend on the lender and your situation.

-One of our expert brokers can help you decide what type of mortgage best suits your circumstances and find the right mortgage deal.
-We offer deals from whole of market, so you can rest assured we’ll find the best deal for you.
-We also know which lenders are more inclined to lend to someone who is self-employed or has bad credit.
+One of our expert mortgage brokers can help you decide which type of mortgage best suits your circumstances and find the right mortgage deal.
+We offer mortgages deals from across the whole market, so you can be assured we’ll find the best option for you.
+We also know which lenders are more likely to consider applications for more complex circumstances such as remortgages for self employed people or bad credit remortgages.

-If you’re remortgaging with your current mortgage provider, you won't need a conveyancer or solicitor.
-However, you’ll need a solicitor if you’re moving to a different provider.
-Some mortgage lenders may use their own solicitor at no cost to you or offer you cashback if you want to use your own solicitor.
+If you’re remortgaging with your current mortgage provider, you won’t require a conveyancer or solicitor.
+However, you’ll need a solicitor for remortgaging if you’re switching to a different provider.
+Some mortgage lenders may use their own solicitor at no cost to you or offer cashback if you prefer to use your own solicitor.

 • Buy another property